Metropolitan Thames Valley: Management

-Size
+Size (turnover)

 Prior to the merger, MHT had a gross turnover of £266m in 2017, while TVH had a gross turnover of £106m a year.
 This was an increase of 11% from the previous year, with both sales income and capital expenditure increasing over the period.
 According to its annual report, MHT had a surplus after tax in 2017 of £80m.

 Fizzy

 Fizzy Living, founded in February 2012, is the rental arm of MTV.
 The venture received private capital from the Macquarie Group of Australia.

 Controversies

 In 2018, Metropolitan lost a legal case at the Court of Appeal against two tenants in the East Midlands whom it had sought to evict after they complained about anti-social behaviour in their area.

 In March 2018, the Guardian reported that housing associations including Metropolitan had made millions of pounds from buying land from the Ministry of Defence, applying for planning permission and then reselling the land.

 Inside Housing reported that Metropolitan Housing had a gender pay gap almost 6% above the national average in 2016/17.